AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 `nf` refers to the function defined in [@Sec:norm-implementation].
 In the return type, the injection `⌜_⌝Nf`{.agda} converts `(Nf Γ A)`{.agda} back to `(Tm Γ A)`{.agda}.

-Since `nf` is defined with a Kripke model, it is clear that proving properties about it have to involve similar model structures.
-The overall structure of the proof is very similar to normalization itself; we will have interpretation of types, contexts, terms, and quoting and unquoting.
+Since `nf` is defined with a Kripke model, it is clear that proving properties about it have to involve similar structures; we will have interpretation of types, contexts, terms, quoting and unquoting.
 In general, proofs about properties of functions must have the same inductive "shape" as the functions in question.
 The main difference here is that types are interpreted as *relations*:

 ~~~{.agda}
     -- Completeness.agda